godak9/UFOs/README.md

 </li>
 ...
 ```
-However, this solution requires that this attribute be added in four times compared to using the style sheet and only adding it once.
+However, this solution requires that this attribute be added in four times (for all four list items) compared to using the style sheet and only adding it once.
 Either way, both solutions result in the same end.